Ahmed-Ash-Elewa/Hey-Day-An-Auburn-Tradition/README.md

 What is this Script

 The heyday.sh script creates an interactive terminal experience that connects Auburn students with notable alumni and fun Auburn facts.
-Specifically, it:
-Prompts the user for their name and greets them with Auburn spirit.
+Specifically, it Prompts the user for their name and greets them with Auburn spirit.

 Asks about their Auburn experience: